GWU-Advanced-OS/project-project-gvisor/report.md

 ```
 **Code Ex.
 2**

-Like mentioned previously, if the thread does not have the proper privilege to perform a capability, then it will not allow the action, but it will still look like there is an implementation for the syscall to the callee.
+Like mentioned previously, if the thread does not have the proper privilege to perform a capability, then it will not allow the action, but it will still look like there is an implementation for the system call to the callee.

 ```go
 // CapError gives a syscall function that checks for capability c.
 If the task